-Finally, The Nutcracker traveled to Russia where it took on the form that we all know it by today.
+Finally, The Nutcracker traveled to Russia.
 Dumas’ version of the story was used to create the two-act ballet, choreographed by Marius Petipa and Lev Ivanov.
 It was then that The Nutcracker gained its distinctive music, written by the celebrated Pyotr Ilyich Tchaikovsky, who also wrote the music for classics like Swan Lake and Sleeping Beauty.

 The Nutcracker premiered in Saint Petersburg on Sunday, December 18, 1892.
 The story was told like never before, complete with swirling snowflakes, the Sugar Plum fairy and dances from all the nations within the Land of Sweets: Spanish chocolate, Arabian coffee, Chinese tea, Russian candy canes, Danish flutes, and of course, Mother Ginger and her “Polichinelles.”

 The story of Clara and the Nutcracker has come a long way throughout history, but the journey is far from over!
 Disney has released it’s own adaptation, The Nutcracker and the Four Realms.
-Made in the same style as the other recent Disney remakes like Beauty and the Beast and Cinderella, this film features big-name actors (Morgan Freeman, Kiera Knightly and real-life ballet star Misty Copland) in a new adaptation of the story with a darker twist.
+Made in the same style as the other recent Disney remakes like Beauty and the Beast and Cinderella, this film features a star-studded cast (Morgan Freeman, Kiera Knightly and real-life ballet star Misty Copland) in a new adaptation of the story with a darker twist.